 This is less than ideal because the living room which would normally be a place of rest for both of us is used as a workspace for me every day.

-I believe that this affects the energy in the room, as it doesn’t feel to solely be the place of relaxation as it ideally should be.
+I believe that this affects the energy in the room, as it doesn’t feel solely the place of relaxation as it ideally should be.

-Strawberry has this same issue with her studio which doubles as a workspace, as a place of rest and a pilates studio for when she works with clients.
+Strawberry has this same issue with her studio which doubles as a workspace, a place of rest, and a pilates studio for when she works with clients.

 She too was saying the same thing about the issues she was now having with her studio.